NORTH AMERICAN WHITE OAK

 ABOUT NORTH AMERICAN WHITE OAK

-The North American White Oak products from reSAWN TIMBER co. features wide plank wood flooring, wall cladding, and millwork/stairs that are CHARRED or prefinished and available in solid & engineered construction.
+The North American White Oak products from reSAWN TIMBER co. features wide plank wood flooring, wall cladding, and millwork/stairs that are prefinished and available in solid & engineered construction.
 The North American White Oak products are made using domestic woods such as Rift & Quarter Sawn White Oak.
 These designs emphasize the natural color & beauty of these woods.
 All designs are available as FSC ® upon request.

 CUTS OF WHITE OAK

 Original cut incorporates plain sawn, rift sawn, and quarter sawn grain patterns and all grades and character marks into the final product.
 This seemingly simple cut actually requires advanced knowledge and experience in the milling and drying process of wood to ensure that the harder heart wood does not become brittle and break apart through the drying or milling process.
 This is not a new method of cutting, but rather a modern take on a historic theme.

 RIFT & QUARTER SAWN

 Rift & quarter sawn lumber is produced by first cutting the log into quarters and then making alternating cuts that are perpendicular to the annual growth rings.
 The annual growth rings in quarter sawn lumber are at a 45° – 90° angle to the face of the board.
 Quarter sawing produces boards with mostly vertical-grain, and a distinctive figuring often referred to as “flecks”, “flakes” or “ray flecks” caused by the medullary rays of the log.
 The annual growth rings in rift sawn lumber are at a 30° – 60° angle to the face of the board.
 Rift sawn lumber produces a very consistent and quiet board face with mostly vertical-grain.
 This vertical-grain lends added stability to the rift & quarter sawn boards making them less likely to cup or crown.